oliverli99/NYT-Web-Scraper-/README.md

 ### Purpose:
-to understand reopening policies across states in the U.S.
+To understand reopening policies across states in the U.S.
 ### Content:
 Scraped text along with subsequent personal analysis